BackupNerd/Backup-Scripts/README.md

 ExcludeUSB.ps1

-	Script to excude USB attached disks from backup.
+	Script to exclude USB attached disks from backup.
-	Identify disks attached via a USB bus type and exlcude those device volumes using backup filter or the FilesNotToBackup Registry Key.
+	Identify disks attached via USB bus type and exclude those device volumes using backup filter or the FilesNotToBackup registry key.

 LSVSyncCheckFinal.ps1

-	Script to check the current Status and Sync percentage of the LocalSpeedVault and Cloud Storage .
+	Script to check the current Status and Sync percentage of the LocalSpeedVault and Cloud Storage.

 SetBackupLogging.ps1

 	Script to set the logging level of the local Backup Manager client.